justinrgarrard/world-of-naevis.net/docs/character_creation/class/cleric.md

 #### Mystery Cults

 Religion in Naevis is organized across [countless organizations](../../the_frontier/canvaslands/mystery_cults), each with their own particular beliefs and rituals.
 Similar to their [real world analogues](https://en.wikipedia.org/wiki/Greco-Roman_mysteries) in ancient Greece, mystery cult initiates are sworn to secrecy regarding their religion's deeper truths.

 #### Divine Magic

-Navean clerics draw their power from a source specific to their cult rather than a deity.
+Navean clerics draw their power from a source specific to their cult.
 A nature-oriented cleric might pull power from the land, while a mental-oriented cleric might use psychic energy.
-Once gathered, a cleric casts a spell through intuition rather than rote practice.
+The verbal components of their spells utilize a [secret languages](../../more/languages/secret_languages) to shape energy into a useful form.